 To generate the full reanalysis, we combine the model with the observations in a way that uses the model physics to compute increments in initial conditions, boundary and surface forcing to generate a state estimate that better fits the observations.
 In this regard, we are looking for the model to represent the observations, not replicate the observations.
-If the model is capable of representing all of the observations in time and space using the physics of the model, then we should have the most complete description of the ocean-state available.
+If the model is capable of

+- 15 representing all of the observations in time and space using the physics of the model, then we should have the most complete description of the ocean-state available.
 To accomplish this, we use incremental strong-constraint four-dimensional variational assimilation (IS4D-Var).
-IS4D-Var uses variational calculus techniques to solve for increment adjustments in model initial conditions, boundary conditions and forcing such that the difference between the modelled solution and all available observations is minimised - in a least-squares sense - over the assimilation window.
-This is achieved by minimising an objective cost function, J, that measures normalised deviations from the observations as well as from the modelled background state (the model prior).
+IS4D-Var uses variational calculus to solve for increments in model initial conditions, boundary conditions and forcing such that the difference between the modelled solution and all available observations is minimised - in a least-squares sense - over the assimilation window.
+This is achieved by minimising an objective cost function, J, that - 20 measures normalised deviations of the modelled ocean state from the observations as well as from the modelled background state (the model prior).

 The forward integration of the nonlinear model equations, given a prior estimate of the initial conditions, surface and boundary forcings, provides an estimate of the background state.
-The evolution of the state vector can be written as where \mathcal{M} represents the nonlinear model equations operating on $\mathbf{x}(t{i-1})$ and subject to forcing $\mathbf{f}(t_i)$ and boundary conditions $\mathbf{b}(t_i)$.
+The evolution of the state vector, x, for times $t = t_1, \dots, t{i-1}, t_i, \dots, t_n$ can be written as where \mathcal{M} represents the nonlinear model equations operating on $\mathbf{x}(t{i-1})$ and subject to forcing $\mathbf{f}(t_i)$ and boundary conditions $\mathbf{b}(t_i)$.
+The initial time for each data assimilation cycle is denoted by t_0 and the model time step is $t_i - t{i-1}$.
 The goal of the assimilation system is to generate a vector of increments that are added to the model initial conditions, boundary conditions and forcing such that the quadratic cost function, J, is minimised.
 The increments describe departures of the initial conditions, surface forcing, and open boundary conditions from those applied to the model prior, such that,